Gustavo Morales: Falangist Period

-At the age of fourteen, he entered the illegal Front of Student Unionists - one of the groups that gave rise to the FE of the JONS (authentic) - being responsible for Teaching Media in Madrid.
+At the age of fourteen, he entered the illegal Front of Student Unionists – one of the groups that gave rise to the FE de las JONS (Authentic) – being responsible for Teaching Media in Madrid.
 He was local chief of the Junta de Carabanchel, Milicias squadron chief and youth secretary.
 He attended the World Congress of Students in Cuba, in a blue shirt in 1978.
 He held the position of national head of FE de las JONS from 1995 to October 1997, when he resigned by offering a table for the unit at a public event in the Plaza de Olavide.

 In 1997 he founded the José Antonio Primo de Rivera Foundation.
 In 1999, together with Ángel Carrera Zabaleta and Luis Manuel Rodríguez Jamet, he founded the Ramiro Ledesma Ramos Foundation, of which he was president.
 The last century abandoned political party militancy.